Improving LLM Video Understanding with 16 Frames Per Second: Experimental Setup

 The training data of general videos are the same as LLaVA-Video \cite{zhang2024video}, including LLaVA-Video-178K \cite{zhang2024video}, LLaVA-Hound \cite{zhang2024direct}, NExT-QA \cite{xiao2021next}, ActivityNet-QA \cite{yu2019activitynet} and PerceptionTest \cite{patraucean2024perception}.

 Besides generic video understanding, we also fine-tune the model on high-speed sports videos.
 Videos for gymnastics, diving, basketball, and football are collected for further tuning, where FineGym \cite{shao2020finegym}, Diving48 \cite{li2018resound}, SoccerNet \cite{giancola2018soccernet}, and NBA video clips are used respectively.
+To demonstrate the importance of high-frame-rate modeling in sports videos, the visualization for a video randomly sampled from Diving48 is shown in Appendix~\ref{app:vis}.

 Regarding the FineGym \cite{shao2020finegym} data for gymnastics understanding, we sample 90\% clips as the training set while the remaining 10\% as the test set and ensure that the duration of videos in the training and test sets is balanced.
 Video captioning and open-ended QA of gymnastics are trained, and open-ended QA is evaluated.
 Accuracy is the used evaluation metric.